ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 cd /etc/apache2/sites-available
 ```

-create a file with your configuration:
+* create a file with your configuration: [^1]
+[^1]: some default configuration are already there, you might consider delete them or disable them ie. `sudo a2dissite 000-default.conf`
 ```
 sudo nano conceal-your_domain-xyz.conf
 ```

-paste the following, and replace with your domain name:
+* paste the following, and replace with your domain name:
 ```
 <VirtualHost *:80>
 ServerName conceal.your_domain.xyz